adamgavlak/build/readme.md

 # Build

-Simple website build system using Brunch, Stylus (CSS), Babel (JS) and Pug (HTML).
+Simple static website toolkit using Brunch, Stylus (CSS), Babel (JS) and Pug (HTML).
 It outputs all files into the `docs` directory so it's easy to use with GitHub Pages, but you can easily configure it by changing `config.paths.public` in `brunch-config.js`.

 ## Installation